 Railay is the perfect place to relax and spend some time enjoying nature at its very best.
 The bay consists of two main areas; East and West Railay.
 While each of them boasts incredible scenery, the eastern part of the island sees fewer crowds making it a great place to unwind.

-Apart from lounging on Railay’s pristine beaches, some must-do activities include rock climbing, kayaking, and visiting the various caves and beautiful islands nearby.
+Apart from lounging on some the most stunning beaches in Krabi, some must-do activities in Railay include rock climbing, kayaking, and visiting the various caves and beautiful islands nearby.

 Address: Railay Beach, Krabi Province, Thailand.